arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Wednesday 03/04/2026 07:00 (UTC)`.
+The last change was detected on `Thursday 03/05/2026 14:00 (UTC)`.
 New changes (if any) are picked up every 30 minutes.

 ### Code